christopherhem/team-table/journals/christopher.md

 ## October 5, 2022

 I was able to connect the databases and access them through FastAPI.
 Luckily it wasn't a long fix.
 We had to modify the ports in our docker compose file and it did the job.
 I was able to complete a majority of the CRUD except for a specific part when updating a particular entry for the user profile...
 I was able to get very close but will let this one rest for the night.
 My brain is fried.
 I will have to wake up a bit early to tackle this problem again.

+## October 6, 2022

+I had a very interesting experience while implementing the JWT OAUTH for User accounts.
+The frustrating part was having to perform multiple migrations and rebuild with Docker...
+I was getting different errors that were stating that it was expecting an integer instead of the created email from the user and hash issue with the password.
+I will let this issue win for tonight... will continue tomorrow.

+## October 7, 2022

+No class today.
+But I was able to solve last night's problem.
+Hoorah.